-- 1. Application and application fee for admission-The application can be found online at Manhattan Tech's website.
-Application is valid for three (3) consecutive years after which point a new application and application fee is required. - 2.
-Student MUST provide Manhattan Tech an official transcript verifying graduation from an accredited high school, registered home-school, or a General Education Development (GED®) diploma, unless covered under Specific Admissions Qualifications. - 3.
-Students must provide the college with all post-secondary institution transcripts. - 4.
-All students seeking admittance will be required to meet college placement assessment criteria.
+- 1. Complete college application and application fee -The application can be found online at Manhattan Tech's website. - 2.
+Request an official transcript verifying graduation and final grades from an accredited high school, registered home school, or a General Education Development (GED[®]) diploma. - 3.
+Provide ACT scores within the last three years, if available. - 4.
+Unless exempt from assessment based on ACT scores, students seeking admittance will be required to meet college placement assessment criteria.
+Specific information located in the Entrance Assessment section.

-Due to the limited class sizes and admission requirements applicants are conditionally accepted to Manhattan Tech.
-Admittance into a program is on a first-applied basis for all programs except Biotechnology, Medical Laboratory Technology, Practical Nursing, Associate Degree Nursing, and Dental Hygiene refer to selective admission requirements for additional information.
+Due to the limited class sizes and admission requirements applicants are conditionally accepted to Manhattan.
+Tech.
+Admittance into a program is on a first-applied basis for all programs except Selective Admission Programs (page 9), Automotive Technology, and Electric Power and Distribution.
 We encourage applicants to visit with the Admissions Coordinator to discuss their options.

-Selective Admission Requirements
+Returning Student Admission Requirements